cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: An interactive web based tool for integration of urban Green and Blue Infrastructure
+    title: <a href="presentations/Karsten_Vennemann_BG_Tool.pdf">An interactive web based tool for integration of urban Green and Blue Infrastructure</a>
     time: 11:35 AM
     room: Bezos (G04 on the first floor)
     speaker: Karsten Vennemann, <a href="https://www.terragis.net/">TerraGIS</a>